ArtBekk/AKGachaCalculator/README.md

 # AKGachaCalculator
-Statistics calculator for Arknights HeadHunting
+Statistics calculator for Arknights HeadHunting.
+This app builds via flutter CI and hosts on GitHub pages.